ydahal1/ydahal1/jokes.md

-Why did the opera singer go sailing?
-They wanted to hit the high Cs.
+I was fired from the keyboard factory yesterday.
+I wasn't putting in enough shifts.

 [
-Wed Jul 15 00:37:13 UTC 2026
+Thu Jul 16 00:40:47 UTC 2026
  ]